 Most of the research around Large Language Models (LLMs) and prompt engineering focuses on improving the quality of answers.
-We’ve covered a bunch of different prompt engineering methods (here, here, and here) that are of varying degrees of successful at this.
+We’ve covered a bunch of different prompt engineering methods (multi-persona prompting, tree-of-thoughts prompting, and according to prompting) that are of varying degrees of successful at this.

 That is why this paper from the Microsoft and Tsinghua University caught my eye.
 (You can check it out here).
 It introduces a new prompting method called Skeleton of Thought (SoT).